 All this luxury comes at a price, of course, so if you’d rather stay at a more affordable location, check the hotels in Seogwipo City downtown on the previous section.
-If you don’t mind splurging occasionally though – maybe you’re celebrating something special? – read on for Jeju’s best luxury hotels.
+If you don’t mind occasionally splurging though – maybe you’re celebrating something special? – read on for Jeju’s best luxury hotels.

 Best luxury hotels in Jeju – Jungmun Tourist Area

-Quick tips for exploring Jungmun Tourist Area
+Quick tips for exploring Jeju’s Jungmun Tourist Area

-- What to see and do: Make the most of your luxury accommodations!
+What to see and do: Make the most of your luxury accommodations!
 Then check out the Yeomiji Botanical Garden and the Cheonjeyeon Falls.
 Complete your stay with a luxury yacht sailing trip that will bring you to Jeju’s beautiful coastlines – you may even spot some dolphins!

-- Where to eat: Definitely try Jeju’s specialty, the black pork.
-For a BBQ with a view, check out Hayeong, a hill top Korean restaurant serving great food and stunning views.
+Where to eat: Definitely try Jeju’s specialty, the black pork.
+For a BBQ with a view, check out Hayeong, a hilltop Korean restaurant serving great food and stunning views.
 (Navigation: 64-738-6011).

 * * *

-Thanks for reading and happy travels to South Korea!
+Happy travels to South Korea!

-First published – May 23, 2017
+First published – 23 May 2017

 Last updated – 29 July 2019 – updated information on hotels and sights, added travel-planning tips